help-icon-link

 4. To bleed your radiators, you will need a radiator key or a flat-blade screwdriver.
 If you don’t have a radiator key, you can find one in most DIY stores.

-5. At the top of your radiator at one end, there will be a valve, locate this and position a cloth beneath the radiator valve to catch any water.
+5. At the top of your radiator at one end, there will be a valve, locate this and position a cloth beneath the radiator valves to catch any water.

 6. Insert your radiator key into the groove on the valve.
 Slowly, turn the key anti-clockwise to open your radiator’s valve.
 You should hear a hissing noise after a couple of seconds, this is the air escaping.